serve

 server: host: "127.0.0.1" port: 8484Environment variables are also supported via the CLONIT_ prefix:

-CLONIT_SERVER__HOST=0.0.0.0 CLONIT_SERVER__PORT=9090 clonit serveSee Also
+CLONIT_SERVER_HOST=0.0.0.0 CLONIT_SERVER_PORT=9090 clonit serveSee Also

 Section titled “See Also”- Quick Start – Getting started with Clonit